floooh/oryol/README.md

 ## _Public Service Announcements_

+- **21-Aug-2015**: As expected, the latest OSX 10.11 beta breaks the Metal port again, yay :D

 - **17-Aug-2015**: The imgui wrapper has been updated for imgui 1.44, which requires an update to the fips-imgui dependency.
 Either delete the fips-imgui directory and do a './fips fetch', or do a manual 'git pull && git submodule update'